 Going Around the Benz

-As for the mystery well there are a lot of red herrings in this movie and whilst you can see through many of them it does keep you on or your toes.
-And as to the final reveal, well whilst handled a bit abruptly and a little too completely the twist which leads to it is as actually a pleasant surprise.
+As for the mystery, well there are a lot of red herrings in "Circle of Friends" and whilst you can see through many of them it does keep you on or your toes.
+And as to how this ends, well whilst handled a bit abruptly and a little too completely the twist which leads to it is as actually a pleasant surprise.
 If that sounds vague it is meant to be because whilst "Circle of Friends" is nothing more than average the slight cleverness of the final twist is a nice touch and worth experiencing with out any spoilers.

-As for the performances well we have a pleasant collection of actors such as Julie Benz and Chris Kramer but their characters are just typical flat TV movie characters.
-In fact some of the characters are stereotypes and if I told you that Maggie was a fashion designer you know she has to have a camp friend, it is that routine.
+As for the acting well we have a pleasant collection of actors such as Julie Benz and Chris Kramer but their characters are just typical flat TV movie characters.
+In fact some of the characters are stereotypes and if I told you that Maggie was a fashion designer you know she has to have a camp friend, that is how routine "Circle of Friends" is.
 But whilst unoriginal and flat the characters are not bad, just need more fleshing out to be truly believable.

 What this all boils down to is that "Circle of Friends" is a solid TV thriller which delivers exactly what you expect from a made for TV movie.
 It's not that original or memorable but an enjoyable distraction for 90 minutes or so.